Irredentism: Ethnicity and nationalism

 A common explanation of irredentism focuses on ethnic arguments.
 It is based on the observation that irredentist claims are primarily advanced by states with a homogenous ethnic population.
-This is explained by the idea that, if a state is composed of several different ethnic groups, then annexing a territory inhabited primarily by one of those groups would shift the power balance in favor of this group.
+This is explained by the idea that, if a state is composed of several ethnic groups, then annexing a territory inhabited primarily by one of those groups would shift the power balance in favor of this group.
 For this reason, other groups in the state are likely to internally reject the irredentist claims.
-This inhibiting factor is not present for homogenous states.
+This inhibiting factor is not present for homogeneous states.
 A similar argument is also offered for the enclave to be annexed: an ethnically heterogenous enclave is less likely to desire to be absorbed by another state for ethnic reasons since this would only benefit one ethnic group.
 These considerations explain, for example, why irredentism is not very common in Africa since most African states are ethnically heterogeneous.
-Relevant factors for the ethnic motivation for irredentism are how large the dominant ethnic group is relative to other groups, how large it is in absolute terms, whether it is relatively dispersed or located in a small core area, and whether it is politically disadvantaged.
+Relevant factors for the ethnic motivation for irredentism are how large the dominant ethnic group is relative to other groups and how large it is in absolute terms.
+It also matters whether the ethnic group is relatively dispersed or located in a small core area and whether it is politically disadvantaged.

 Explanations focusing on nationalism are closely related to ethnicity-based explanations.
 Nationalism can be defined as the claim that the boundaries of a state should match those of the nation.
 According to constructivist accounts, for example, the dominant national identity is one of the central factors behind irredentism.
-On this view, identities based on ethnicity, culture, and history can easily invite tendencies to enlarge national borders with the goal of integrating ethnically and culturally similar territories.
+In this view, identities based on ethnicity, culture, and history can easily invite tendencies to enlarge national borders.
+They may justify the goal of integrating ethnically and culturally similar territories.
 Civic national identities focusing more on a political nature, on the other hand, are more closely tied to pre-existing national boundaries.

-Structural accounts use a slightly different approach and focus on the relation between nationalism and the regional context, specifically on the tension between state sovereignty and national self-determination.
-State sovereignty is the principle of international law holding that each state has sovereignty over its own territory, meaning that states are not allowed to interfere with essentially domestic affairs of other states.
+Structural accounts use a slightly different approach and focus on the relationship between nationalism and the regional context.
+They focus on the tension between state sovereignty and national self-determination.
+State sovereignty is the principle of international law holding that each state has sovereignty over its own territory.
+It means that states are not allowed to interfere with essentially domestic affairs of other states.
 National self-determination, on the other hand, concerns the right of people to determine their own international political status.
 According to the structural explanation, emphasis on national self-determination may legitimize irredentist claims while the principle of state sovereignty defends the status quo of the existing sovereign borders.
 This position is supported by the observation that irredentist conflicts are much more common during times of international upheavals.